liam-hsieh/phys243-project/report.md

 Our approach to generating the training dataset involves a process of simulating and accommodating various cost estimates.
 To achieve this, we employ a **triangular distribution**.
 This distribution facilitates the creation of random variables that are most likely to cluster around a specific mode ($c$), while also encompassing a range from a lower limit ($a$) to an upper limit ($b$).

-In our context, $a$ represents the lower-bound cost, $b$ represents the upper-bound cost, and $c$ is determined based on the high-end factor ($h$).
+In our context, $a$ represents the lower-bound cost, $b$ represents the upper-bound cost, and $c$ is proportional to high-end factor $h$.
 Notably, the high-end factor can take values from 1 to 10, representing different levels of cost estimation.

 Mathematically, the mode $c$ is calculated as: